AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ## Chart

-Depending on the data model and visualization purpose the bar chart may be single or multi-series.
+Depending on the data model and visualization purpose the bar chart may be single- or multi-series.

-### Single Series
+### Single-Series

 Let's see single series bar chart created using the following data - sales of ACME Corp. made through different retail channels in one year: